Travel details

 Memphis

-Built around 3100 BCE as the first capital of unified Egypt, Memphis was the political and religious center of the Old Kingdom.
+Built around 3100 BCE as the first capital of unified Egypt, Memphis was the political and religious center during the Old Kingdom.

-It is a place that stands at the starting point of history and represents the original landscape of Egyptian civilization.
+It is a place that stands at the starting point of history and can be seen as the original landscape of Egyptian civilization.

 [Japanese Guide]